Posted On: October 30, 2024

 Partnering with a wholesaler can make pharmacy operations more efficient by simplifying the supply chain.
 Wholesalers provide helpful tools and systems for managing inventory and deliveries, which reduces the risk of running out of stock and lowers storage costs.

-The Impact of Drug Recalls on Patients and Pharmacies
+The Impact of DSCSA on Drug Importation and Exportation Regulations